 How to apply

 You can apply through Universities and Colleges Admissions Service (UCAS) or the Common Application (Common App).
 For Engineering Design, Medicine, Dentistry or Veterinary Science courses, you must apply using UCAS.

 Applying through UCAS

-You can apply for a maximum five courses on the UCAS form.
+You can apply for a maximum of five courses using the UCAS form.
 Apply for medicine, dentistry and veterinary courses through UCAS by 15 October.
 You can only use four of your five UCAS choices to apply to these courses.

 Apply online through UCAS

 Our UCAS institution code is BRISL B78.

 After you have applied, UCAS will give you a ten-digit personal ID number.
 You will need this if you contact the University about your application.

 Entering your qualifications

 Before you submit your UCAS application, make sure you have included:

-- Full details of qualifications you have taken: include grades/marks for the academic qualifications you've achieved from age 16 (GCSE or equivalent), and any English language qualifications.
+- Full details of qualifications you have already taken: include grades/marks for the academic qualifications you've achieved from age 16 (GCSE or equivalent), and any English language qualifications.

 - Full details of the qualifications you are taking: include current studies (name and expected date of examination and major subjects), English language qualifications, and any resits of previous qualifications you expect to take.